FFTAI/Wiki-GRx-Deploy/DEMOS.md

 In the BIOS, you can find the efficient core setting, and set the number of efficient cores to 0.

-## Info level

-The print level of the information are separated into 5 levels:

-- Info Level: white color word, for general information.
-- Highlight Level: green color word, for important information.
-- Debug Level: red color word, for debug information.
-- Warning Level: blue color word, yellow background, for warning information.
-- Error Level: white color word, red background, for error information. (**When happen, should stop the program and check the error.**
-  )

 ## GRx Series Robot

 Different robot models have different configurations, and the demo code is divided into different parts according to the robot model.